meng-ucalgary/ensf-612-assignment-2/README.md

 # ENSF-612 Assignment 2

-An assignment preprocessing of text including tokenization, stop word removal, filtering noise, and then finding out unanswered question and suggesting related answered questions.
+An assignment on preprocessing of text including tokenization, stop word removal, filtering noise, and then finding out unanswered question and suggesting related answered questions.

 ## Folder Structure